Roe v Wade Protesters

 “Medicine, in general, is not really black and white in many circumstances,” she said, before continuing.
 “There are many clinical situations that we are concerned [about].
 The law is vague, and the law is not well defined [regarding] these trickier situations where we're not sure: ‘Is this a medical emergency?
 Does it qualify as an exception to this abortion ban?
 Or would we be risking our licenses and we'd be risking jail time if we perform the abortion in this circumstance?’”

-In June, a 10-year-old abuse survivor in Ohio had to travel to Indiana to receive an abortion because she was six weeks and three days pregnant.
+In June of 2022, a 10-year-old abuse survivor in Ohio had to travel to Indiana to receive an abortion because she was six weeks and three days pregnant.
 Following the Supreme Court’s decision on June 24, Ohio’s law banning abortion after six weeks took effect immediately.

 “It’s hard to imagine that in just a few short weeks we will have no ability to provide that care,” she said, referring to the Indiana legislature’s plan to call a special session in late July to further restrict abortion beyond its current 22-week ban.